sudo apt-get install ruby-full build-essential zlib1g-dev

 Bundler is a tool that manages dependencies of Ruby projects.

-Later on, bundler will automatically download all the public gems needed by our sites.
+It will automatically download all the public gems needed by our sites, and also keep the gems updated.

 -